HiPo Registry

 www.ldi.nrw.de

 We may update this privacy policy to reflect legal, technical, or operational changes.
-The current version is published on hipo-mustang.com.
+The current version is published on hipo-registry.com.
+For material changes affecting paid memberships, we will additionally notify you by email.